nickredding/cordova-plugin-apple-watch-link/README.md

 //	payload = { title: <String>, subtitle: <String>, body: <String>,
 //					userInfo: <property-list-dictionary>
 //		subtitle, body and userInfo are optional
-//		userInfo is returned to notification delgate and/or notification handler
+//		userInfo is returned to notification delgate and/or
-//			to identify the notification
+//			notification handler to identify the notification
 //	success = function(timestamp)
 //		Invoked when the notification has been scheduled.
 //		timestamp is the unique timestamp (as a string) created
 //			to identify the notification
 //		The timestamp represents the Unix epoch (number of milliseconds
-//			since 1970/01/01) corresponding to the notification trigger
+//			since 1970/01/01) corresponding to the trigger

 //	error = function(errorString)
 //		Invoked when an error occured